 Ambius is committed to helping our customers with their sustainability initiatives, including those listed below.
 Is your organization pursuing any of these initiatives?
 Can Ambius aid you in achieving any goals?

-Biophilic design, a design principle that Ambius seeks to integrate into all of our work for customers, is an important aspect to these certifications.
-But how does this connect to Earth Day and protecting our species?
+Biophilic design, a design principle that Ambius seeks to integrate into all of our work for customers, is an important aspect of these certifications.
+But how does this connect to protecting our species?

 In the process of creating a biophilic design, a space or building is often made more earth-friendly.
 The introduction of natural elements can help improve air quality, reduce noise pollution, and introduce more natural light.